 Use your query as a guide.You already created

 the layout for your article.
 You have a working title, an interesting lead, a few important statistics, excellent resources, and the subsections (or main points) of your article.
+If you need a review on the major query points, click here.

-1. Remember, the first draft is just that--a draft-- for your eyes only.
+- Remember, the first draft is just that--a draft-- for your eyes only.
 (This allows you take general notes without fear of perfection.)
 You'll utilize it to get your juices flowing, note any items that could be of value to the article, and eventually allow you to organize sections and dismiss any unnecessary notations.

-2. Writing an article for a magazine, is ALMOST like writing a term paper for school.
+- Writing an article for a magazine, is ALMOST like writing a term paper for school.
 The most important similarities include: accurate facts, reliable resources, traceable notes (see below) and an organized format.
 Do NOT underestimate these components.

 First, make sure you've included the latest facts available.
 Statistics change often.